seagreen/acme-pcf-specification/README.md

 + `let`: for ease of writing code.
 It's sugar for abstracting and applying, and not polymorphic.

-+ polymorphic `if... then... else`: because having only two monomorphic if/then/else constructs (one that returns `Bool` and one that returns `Nat`) would be sad.
++ polymorphic if/then/else: because having only two monomorphic if/then/else constructs (one that returns `Bool` and one that returns `Nat`) would be sad.

 Examples are provided at [./misc/generated/examples.md](./misc/generated/examples.md).